Tour de France 2014: How Vincenzo Nibali won the race

 Winner: Vincenzo Nibali (Ita/Astana) - report: Nibali wins to take yellow jersey.

-Nine categorised climbs soften up the peloton, with the ascent of Jenkin Road seeing the main General Classification riders Vincenzo Nibali, Alberto Contador and defending champion Chris Froome racing to its summit.
+Nine categorised climbs soften up the peloton, with the ascent of Jenkin Road in Sheffield seeing the main General Classification riders Vincenzo Nibali, Alberto Contador and defending champion Chris Froome racing to its summit.
 Peter Sagan, tipped by many to win the stage, races clear on the descent but he is caught.
 Nibali breaks clear in the final two kilometres to win as Yorkshire says goodbye to the Tour.

 Monday, 7 July - stage 3: Cambridge - London, 155km (96.3 miles)